 For some drugs, you or your doctor must get approval from our plan before you fill your prescription.
 If you don't get approval, we may not cover the drug.
-This is called "prior authorization."
-This is put in place to ensure medication safety and help guide appropriate use of certain drugs.

 3. Trying a different drug first

 In general, we want you to try lower-cost drugs that are as effective before we cover drugs that cost more.
 For example, if Drug A and Drug B treat the same medical condition, and Drug A costs less than Drug B, we may require you to try Drug A first.